norcams/iaas/docs/team/tips_and_tricks/openstack_db_hacks.rst

 directly.

-Non-existant volume attached to instance
+Non-existent volume attached to instance
 ----------------------------------------

 In some cases a volume attachment is created with a volume in state 'reserved'.